 The company representatives themselves admit that it is a huge challenge for them, but at the same time a great opportunity to gain new functionalities.

-An expression of Ernst & Young's commitment to finding solutions for the effective implementation of a new technology is the report published by her:Total cost of ownership for blockchian solutions", Which analyzes the costs of individual market players and private networks in detail.
+Ernst & Young's commitment to the search for solutions for the effective implementation of a new technology is expressed in the report published by it "Total cost of ownership for blockchain solutions", Which analyzes the costs of individual market players and private networks in detail.

 This bold approach to blockchain technology cannot be completely risk free.

-Time will show how beneficial it will be for Ernst & Young to implement it, as well as how it will convince other corporations to this solution, and above all the clients themselves, who also remain apprehensive.
+Time will show how beneficial its implementation will be for Ernst & Young, and how much it will be able to convince other corporations to use this solution, and above all, the customers themselves, who are also full of concerns.